submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 Navigate to the [releases](https://github.com/submariner-io/shipyard/releases) page and create the release with the new version.
 This will initiate a job to build the dapper base image.
-Once successfully completed, the generated image version (`0.5.0`) should be available on quay here:
+Once successfully completed, the generated image version (`0.5.0`) should be available on Quay here:

 > https://quay.io/repository/submariner/shipyard-dapper-base?tab=tags

 ### Step 2: Create release for the `admiral` project

 1) Pin the `shipyard` dapper base image to the new version.
-Edit _Dockerfile.dapper_ and, on the first line, change the `shipyard-dapper-base` image version from `devel` to the new version (`0.5.0`).
+Edit `Dockerfile.dapper` and, on the first line, change the `shipyard-dapper-base` image version from `devel` to the new version (`0.5.0`).

 2) Update the _go.mod_ and _go.sum_ references for `shipyard` to the new version: